POPPY SEED TEA: INTRO

 Why Poppy Seed Tea is Consumed

-Poppy seed tea is primarily consumed for its euphoric and narcotic effects.
+Poppy seed tea is primarily consumed for its calming and relaxing effects.
+Different types of seeds produce different benefits.
+Some forms even produce euphoric effects.
 Use of poppy seed tea originated in parts of Central and Eastern Europe and Central and South Central Asia thousands of years ago.

 Tea drinkers consume this beverage to obtain the following possible benefits: pain relief, anxiety reduction, lower blood pressure, mood improvement, anti-diarrheal, and sleep improvement.
 Some people consume poppy seed tea to help with the withdrawals from other opiates.